Who are we?

 Administrative data is retained for up to 6 years in line with HMRC guidance.
 Where it is not necessary to retain the data for 6 years, it is destroyed as soon as possible.

-I will always store and process the information I collect about you securely.
+We will always store and process the information we collect about you securely.
 Specifically, this includes:

 - Any paper records will be kept secure in a locked filing cabinet with restricted access.

-- The email platform I use (Protonmail) is secure and encrypted.
+- The email platform we use (Protonmail) is secure and encrypted.

-None of your personal information is stored on the Adélie Psychology website (adeliepsychology.co.uk).
+None of your personal information is stored on the Adélie Psychology Ltd website (adeliepsychology.co.uk).

 In the unlikely event of a data protection breach, I will notify the ICO so that the appropriate procedures can be followed.